ant-design/ant-design-mobile/src/components/popup/index.en.md

 ## CenterPopup

-Unlike Popup, CenterPopup pops up from the middle, and Dialog and Modal are implemented based on it.
+CenterPopup does not support the `position` property, and the default value of `getContainer` is `null`, other properties are the same as Popup.

 ### Demos